 These are very strange times for us all and even as lockdown across Europe continues to ease, we appreciate that many of our potential customers will have many questions before they choose to commit to a booking for the 2020 / 2021 winter season.

-Whilst we don’t have all the answers by any means, we are working hard to plan for a ‘normal’ winter season and look forward to welcoming both our regular and new guests to resort, taking in to account both national and local regulations and health advice which, do as we know, change by the day!
+Whilst we don’t have all the answers by any means, we are working hard to be able to welcome both our regular and new guests to resort after 1st March 2021, taking in to account both national and local regulations and health advice which, do as we know, change by the day!
 Those who know us well will appreciate that customer care has always been our key focus, but we will be working even harder to be sure that we can deliver safe holidays to our valued clients.

 Our Coronavirus Guarantee